 - A pantry cabinet or closet (with 24" minimum door size) in or near each kitchen must be provided in 1, 2 and 3 bedroom apartments. - Removable fronts are acceptable on accessible sink bases and work stations as long as the floor is finished underneath, the rear wall under the knee space is finished, and there are finished side panels on each side of the knee space.
 Removal of fronts must be simple and require no plumbing work. - Pull-out worktops are prohibited.
-Roll-under work stations must be installed beside ranges. - All "family" designated apartments must have a dishwasher. - All accessible "Type A" units must have a side by side refrigerator or one with a bottom freezer drawer.
-The refrigerator doors must be able to swing to allow storage bins to open. - All residential units must have either a dry chemical fire extinguisher mounted and readily visible and accessible in every kitchen, or a fire suppression canister mounted under each range hood. - All dishwashers and refrigerators must be Energy Star rated. - In Type A units, at least one lowered kitchen wall cabinet must be installed at 48" maximum AFF over the work station. - In Type A units the kitchen sinks must be rear draining and have two compartments. - Anti-tip devices must be installed under all kitchen ranges and be securely fastened to the floor. - In Type A units the 60" clear floor space must be in the usable part of the kitchen. - Walls behind range must be covered with a splash panel.
-Ranges must fit flush on wall. - Water/ice dispenser rough-in boxes must be installed with cold water supply line in the wall. - In Type A units the work station may not be installed next to a sheetrocked wall.
+Roll-under work stations must be installed beside ranges and in usable part of the kitchen and not against a sheetrocked wall. - All "family" designated apartments must have a dishwasher. - All accessible "Type A" units must have a side by side refrigerator or one with a bottom freezer drawer.
+The refrigerator doors must be able to swing to allow storage bins to open. - All residential units must have either a dry chemical fire extinguisher mounted and readily visible and accessible in every kitchen, or a fire suppression canister mounted under each range hood. - All dishwashers and refrigerators must be Energy Star rated. - In Type A units, at least one lowered kitchen wall cabinet must be installed at 48" maximum AFF over the work station. - In Type A units the kitchen sinks must be rear draining and have two compartments. - Anti-tip devices must be installed under all kitchen ranges and be securely fastened to the floor. - In Type A units the 60" clear floor space must be available throughout the entire kitchen. - Walls behind range must be covered with a splash panel. - Water/ice dispenser rough-in boxes must be installed with cold water supply line in the wall. - Range hood exhaust ducts must have trim rings inside finished cabinets and be completely sealed.